SaidAlvarado/Udacity-DeepRL-Project_2_Continuous_Control/README.md

 ## Introduction

-This repository contains my solution for the first project of the Deep Reinforcement Learning Nanodegree from Udacity.
-In this exercise an RL-agent is dropped into a large square environment where it must collect yellow bananas scattered around the world while avoiding the blue ones.
-The environment was made with Unity's ML-Agents framework.
+This repository contains my solution for the second project of the Deep Reinforcement Learning Nanodegree from Udacity.
+In this exercise an RL-agent is tasked with controlling a two-jointed arm as it move to track a target circling around it.
+The environment was made with Unity's ML-Agents framework and there are two variations one environment has 20 agents operating individually for parallel learning, and the other one only has a single agent.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/11748427/80967527-cc864e00-8e16-11ea-8467-df71ffbbeb5b.gif" alt="Trained Agent"/>